0x414c/libdmat/README.md

 ### Description ###

-* C99-compliant basic matrix library (for dense real matrices).
+* C99-compliant basic 2d matrix library (for dense real matrices).
-* Contains small set of basic linear algebra routines for educational purposes.
-Such as decompositions, etc.
+* Contains small set of basic linear algebra routines (such as factorizations, transformations, etc) for educational purposes.
 * Generally contains non-optimised & easy-to-understand code
-* Version 0.01
+* Version 0.02

 ### Notes ###
-* Read, run and use this code at your own risk.
+* Read, run and use this code at your own risk)